We are a thriving community of children, parents and teachers working individually and together to:

 - bed linen for your child (pillow case (size 40x60 cm), a sheet, a duvet cover (size 120x160 cm) and a little hand towel) to be picked up for washing each Monday.

-For children's house:
+For the Children's house:

 - indoor shoes/ slippers (they should be sturdy, a model that the child can put on and take off easily by himself.
 Also should not cause noise when the child walks in them (preferably no 'crocs' please);